dragoonDorise/EmuDeck/latest.md

 0.17.5

-- EmuDeck internal fixes and modularity.. setting it up for great things on the future...
 - New - Steam Input Template for DuckStation with left trackpad Touchinput (Thanks Moskeeto)
 - New - Yuzu AppImage ( Seemingly better performance than the one in discover store, also right click to open menus work! ) It is VERY important you let Emudeck run the updates on Yuzu so the